Hair Transplant failure

 Asymmetric hairlines involving varying densities are very common with some of the results caused by low-budget clinics.
 Reasons are manifold; to name only a few: no professional procedure plan nor any concept are being made prior to the hair transplant, inexperienced physicians or medical assistants are performing significant parts of the hair transplant etc. The psychological condition under which patients regularly suffer from the poor results eventually guides them to ask for a repair at another clinic.

-Some repair hair transplant need to be performed on the patient in two separate procedures to achieve an aesthetically pleasing outcome since a failed hair transplant can be significantly hard to correct.
+Some repair hair transplant needs to be performed on the patient in two separate procedures to achieve an aesthetically pleasing outcome since a failed hair transplant can be significantly hard to correct.

-Alternatively a completely new hairline can be planned and designed by the clinic in case the patient has sufficient donor supply.
+Alternatively, a completely new hairline can be planned and designed by the clinic in case the patient has sufficient donor supply.
 Due to aesthetic reasons the HLC only utilizes scalp hair for receding hairlines.
-This means that the patient necessarily needs enough hair for a complete new hair transplant.
+This means that the patient necessarily needs enough hair for a completely new hair transplant.